jshin83/data-structures-and-algorithms/challenges/array_shift/README.md

 Space complexity is O(N), as an additional array of N + 1, is used.

 There is another approach that results in cleaner code, but space and time complexity are the same.
-Instead of having a check for a one element input array, in the for loop, there could be three conditionals.
+Instead of having a check for a one-element input array edge case, I could put all my logic in the for loop.
+In the for loop, there could be three conditionals.
 1. if i < middleIndex, result[i] == input[i]
 2. else if i equals middle index, result[i] == elementToEnter
 3. else result[i] == input[i - 1] ---> we know the array shifted after